 - Personalized approach to every employee

-Workforce engagement is high among organizations that actively invest in well-being, not one’s that merely attempt to boost employee retention and on-the-job satisfaction with cash bonuses and higher salaries.
-A solid employee engagement strategy incorporates multiple facets for monitoring staff performance, productivity, and happiness and finding new ways for empowering people to do their best work, both on individual and team levels.
+Workforce engagement is high among organizations that actively invest in well-being, not ones that merely attempt to boost employee retention and on-the-job satisfaction with cash bonuses and higher salaries.
+A solid employee engagement strategy incorporates multiple facets for monitoring staff performance, productivity, and happiness and finding new ways to empower people to do their best work, both on individual and team levels.

 Helpful template: The X model of Employee Engagement PowerPoint Template